clayne/NativeEnhancer-FE/README.md

 A Lookup Table (LUT) is a function for mapping an input color to an output color.
 Using a texture is extremely fast and has low performance impact compared to using a multitude of shaders.
-The LUT textures was created in Photoshop with custom Lightroom presets to achieve filmic emulation look which hard to do using SweetFX or other shader.
+The LUT textures was created in Photoshop with custom Lightroom presets to achieve filmic look which hard to do using SweetFX or other shader.

 This preset only handles the color.
 You can enable other effects to enhance the preset further.

-There is 263 analog film LUT available, it is almost double the count from last Version.

 <!-- GETTING STARTED -->
 ## Getting Started